 Most people would probably say that there is nothing wrong with enjoying a casual drink every now and again, perhaps a glass of wine at dinner or a beer shared with co-workers following a tough day.
 Alcohol addiction is another matter entirely; it is a real illness, and potentially a life-destroying one.
 That is what makes it so urgent to seek alcohol rehab treatment right away.

 Recovery for alcohol addiction is possible with alcohol treatment centers.
 Recovery requires a lifelong commitment, and may bring bad days mixed with the good, but at Above It All Treatment Center, our clients overcome alcohol addiction and enjoy lives full of health, happiness and sobriety.
-It all begins when they choose healing through the personalized addiction treatment approach at our rehab center in California.
+It all begins when they choose healing through the personalized addiction treatment approach at one of our partner rehab centers in California.

 Recovery and long-term sobriety rarely happens without the support and encouragement of others.
-Alcohol rehab at Above It All offers the support and structure that can make the difference between a life of illness and a life of recovery free from addiction.
+Alcohol rehab at one of Above It All partner facilities offers the support and structure that can make the difference between a life of illness and a life of recovery free from addiction.

 Understanding Alcohol Abuse & Alcoholism Statistics

 A number of factors can contribute to alcohol abuse or alcoholism, an intense alcohol dependency.
 These factors may be environmental, social or biological; certainly, those with alcoholism in their family line are at a higher risk of it.